 This datapoint measures the percent of long-term stay patients that required increased assistance with activities of daily living over time.
 ADL's include activities such as dressing and eating.
 Many would argue this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This indicates the percent of residents that maintained mobility over time.
-Retaining mobility can be a good sign for residents' well-being.
+This is the percent of residents who were able to retain mobility over time.
+Retaining mobility is usually a great sign for residents' health.

 Short-term Care: Rehospitalizations

 In Brunswick Nursing & Rehab, 14.68 Percentage of Residents Rehospitalized